-The Texas Rangers are among the teams that are still expressing interest in free agent infielder Ryan Theriot.
+The Texas Rangers are among the teams that are still expressing interest in free agent infielder Ryan Theriot, according to Jon Heyman of CBS Sports.

 Heyman indicates that Theriot's continued presence on the free agent market is likely due to his desire of a deal that guarantees significant playing time.
 It was reported earlier this offseason that the veteran was seeking a regular role.